 - Pet/animal allergies, such as to dogs/cats, insects, etc.

 - Anaphylaxis, which is a serious, life-threatening allergic reaction in response to a number of different allergens

-Symptoms caused by allergies vary from person to person, depend on what’s causing the allergic reaction, and will vary depending on how severe the allergy is.
+Symptoms caused by allergies vary from person to person, depend on what causes the allergic reaction, and vary depending on how severe the allergy is.
 Common symptoms associated with allergies can include:

 - Skin rash, redness, hives, dryness, peeling or itchiness

 - Tingling or itchy sensations in the mouth and on the lips

 - Swelling of the tongue, lip, throat or face

 - Coughing, wheezing and trouble breathing (asthma symptoms can sometimes be triggered by allergies)

 - Dizziness, lightheadedness and in severe cases loss of consciousness

 What Causes Allergies?